Shems45/student-marketplace/README.md

-# 📚 Student Marketplace
+# Student Marketplace

-A modern, feature-rich marketplace platform designed specifically for students to buy, sell, and exchange study materials, textbooks, gadgets, and furniture.
-Built with Laravel 12 and inspired by 2dehands.be, this platform provides a trusted environment for student-to-student transactions.
+A marketplace website for students to buy and sell study materials, textbooks, electronics, furniture, and more.
+Think 2dehands.be but specifically for students.
+Built with Laravel 12 for the Web Development 2 course.

-## ✨ Features

-### Core Functionality
-- **Listings Management**: Create, edit, and manage product listings with images, categories, tags, and detailed descriptions
+## What This Project Does

+This is a marketplace platform where students can:
+- Post items they want to sell with photos, prices, and descriptions
-- **Advanced Search**: Search listings by keyword, category, tags, location, and price range
+- Browse and search for items by category, tags, location, and price
-- **Location-Based**: Belgian city autocomplete with postal codes and distance calculations
-- **Status Management**: Mark items as sold, reserved, or featured
+- Message sellers directly through the platform
-- **Favorites System**: Save favorite listings for later viewing
+- Save favorite listings to view later
-- **Real-time Messaging**: Built-in chat system between buyers and sellers
-- **User Profiles**: Public profiles with location, bio, and listing history

-### Admin Features
-- **Comprehensive Dashboard**: Statistics overview with key metrics
+- See how far away items are based on location

+Admins can:
-- **User Management**: Admin panel for managing users, listings, and content
+- Manage all listings, users, and content through an admin panel
-- **Content Moderation**: Review and manage contact messages, news items, and FAQs
+- Post news updates and manage FAQs
-- **Role-Based Access**: Separate admin and user interfaces with proper authorization

-### Additional Features
-- **News Section**: Keep users informed with announcements and updates
-- **FAQ System**: Categorized frequently asked questions
-- **Contact Form**: Direct communication channel with administrators
-- **Email Notifications**: Automatic email notifications for messages and contact replies
-- **Modern UI**: Clean, responsive design with Heroicons and Tailwind CSS
-- **Custom Branding**: Professional SVG favicon and consistent visual identity
+- Respond to contact form submissions
+- View platform statistics on the dashboard

-## 🛠 Tech Stack
+## Tech Stack

-- **Framework**: Laravel 12.x
+- Laravel 12.x with PHP 8.4
-- **PHP**: 8.4.16
-- **Database**: SQLite (easily switchable to MySQL/PostgreSQL)
+- SQLite database (can be changed to MySQL/PostgreSQL if needed)
-- **Frontend**:
-  - Tailwind CSS 3.x
+- Tailwind CSS for styling
-  - Alpine.js
+- Laravel Breeze for authentication
-  - Heroicons (Blade UI Kit)
+- Heroicons for icons
-  - Vite
+- Vite for asset bundling
-- **Email**: Gmail SMTP integration
-- **Queue**: Sync driver (configurable to Redis/database)
-- **Authentication**: Laravel Breeze

-## 📋 Requirements
+## Requirements

+Before you start, make sure you have:
-- PHP >= 8.2
+- PHP 8.2 or higher
 - Composer
-- Node.js >= 18.x and npm
+- Node.js (version 18 or higher) and npm
-- SQLite (or MySQL/PostgreSQL)
 - Git

-## 🚀 Installation
+## Installation Steps

 ### 1. Clone the Repository